Favourites_Cards

 There’s no hard and fast rule as to which you should choose, it’s a case of finding the one your baby is most comfortable with.
 Though in terms of flow, you may need a slow flow teat to start with.

 If you bottle-feed your baby in hospital, the hospital may provide you with disposable teats for use whilst you’re there.
 Make sure you ask what type of teat it is so you can try and find something as similar as possible for when you get home.
-Speak with the midwives or infant feeding advisors at the hospital to help you decide which teat is best for your baby.
+Speak with the midwives at the hospital to help you decide which teat is best for your baby.

 • Weekly emails with tips and advice for your stage